By Jennifer Stuart

 Officially Disneyland has a no outside food policy.
 Taken from their website “with the exception of food items for Guests with specific dietary restrictions, outside food or beverage items are not permitted in either of the Disneyland Resort theme parks.”
 However this is not usually enforced for snacks within reason

 If you are looking to save money on food, bringing your own snacks is a good start.
 My kids are big snackers and munching on a handful of goldfish in a line was a good way to keep them happy and to save time by not having to stop for a snack break later.
 Small portable snacks are the way to go here.
 Whatever your (or your kids) favorites are could be a good choice.
 Things like goldfish, granola bars, trail mix all travel well in your park bag.
 Fresh fruit or veggies and applesauce cups can also work.
 You can bring from home if you have space in your luggage or hit a grocery store in LA.
-(Keep in mind if you are coming form Canada that you cannot transport most fruit across the border click here for US guidelines)
+(Keep in mind if you are coming from Canada or other international location, that you cannot transport most fruit across the border click here for US guidelines)

 If you are going to treat yourself to food at Disneyland a snack item although pricey, probably won’t break your budget.
 Everyone has their favorite snack items.
 We love Dole Whips and when the kids were smaller we could get away with sharing one between 1 child and 1 adult.
 My kids are still happy enough with a half churro or splitting a Mickey pretzel.
 It is enough to have a taste of their favorite treats.